 Plan your day and keep distractions at bay

-Use a work management tool like Paymo to plan out tasks and follow their progress as you work on getting them done.
-Prioritize them and start small every day, gradually expanding your goals until every single task you do on a daily basis will help you reach your ultimate goal.
+Prioritize them and start small every day, gradually expanding your goals until every single task you do daily will help you reach your ultimate goal.

 Detailed task list in Paymo

 Nikki Hamilton advises on automating this entire process of managing tasks:

 “If there are tasks that need to be repeated over and over, create templates to take the thinking and emotion out of them.
 This could be as simple as drafting a checklist to work through each time or using scheduling software to automate the workflows.”

 To see how you’re progressing, you’ll want to monitor how you spend your time.
 Clock in your tasks to see how your efforts add up and whether or not the time was spent according to your priorities.
 If turning the timer on and off seems too much of a routine activity, switch to a top time tracking tool like the online timekeeping system for project tracking.

 PaymoPlus records everything you do on a computer—including idle time—so you can see exactly what your top distractions are and stay away from those apps or websites in the future.